HL7/US-Core-STU3/pages/_includes/us-core-encounter-summary.md

 Additionally your system must Support:

 1. The class of the Encounter in `Encounter.class` from [EncounterCode]({{site.data.fhir.path}}/v3/ActEncounterCode/vs.html) value set
-2. Participant
+2. One or more participants in `Encounter.participant` associated with the encounter.
-3. Period
+3. The `Encounter.period` to record the start and end date of the encounter.
-4. Reason
+4. One or more reasons in `Encounter.reason` to specify why the encounter took place.
-5. Diagnosis.condition
+5. One or more `Encounter.diagnosis.condition` to specify the encounter diagnosis.
-6. Hospitlization - dischargeDisposition
+6. In the case of a hospital encounter the `Encounter.hospitlization.dischargeDisposition`.
-7. Location
+7. The location of the encounter in `Encounter.location`.